MonkHelios/Root-access-on-Tinker-OS-android/README.md

 * Download [SuperSU V2.79.apk](https://supersuroot.org/download/) and install it on the tinker board

-* Enable developer options on the tinker board's android OS by selecting the about phone/tinker board in settings and clickiing on the build number at the bottom repeatedly untill it tells you that you are a developer
+* Enable developer options on the tinker board's android OS by selecting the about phone/tinker board in settings and clicking on the build number at the bottom repeatedly untill it tells you that you are a developer

 * Go into developer options inside settings and turn on USB debugging